How to Design a Professional PowerPoint Presentation

 Choosing A Color Scheme

-Before I even open Photoshop (yes, I design PowerPoint/Keynote slides in Photoshop and drop them in, thought it helps if you do the te), I want to find a color scheme on which to base my entire design.
-When I need to quickly find several colors that go together I usually start with Kuler.
+Before I even open Photoshop (yes, I design PowerPoint/Keynote slides in Photoshop and drop them in), I want to find a color scheme on which to base my entire design.
+When I need to quickly find several colors that go together I usually start with Adobe Color CC.
 Not only is it a great way to build your own color schemes, it’s an outstanding source to find schemes built by others that you can just grab for your projects.

-As luck would have it, I liked the very first color scheme I saw upon opening Kuler.
-“Keep the Change” was featured on the home page and looked like a great place to start for our presentation design.
+As luck would have it, I liked the very first color scheme I saw upon opening Color.
+This scheme was featured on the home page and looked like a great place to start for our presentation design.

 Now, if you wanted to get everything exactly right, you could make a list of the RGB or Hex values, but I prefer a quicker, more direct route.
 What I usually do is snap a screenshot of the color scheme, paste it into my document and stretch it across the canvas on its own layer for easy access.
 This way I can quickly activate the layer, eyedropper the color I want, then hide the layer and get back to work.
 It’s a bit like having a palette of colors to dip your paintbrush in.